 The Vice President for Academic Affairs by the fourth Wednesday in January will review the recommendations of the Promotion Review Committee and notify each faculty member under consideration for promotion of the committee’s recommendation and of the faculty member’s right to appeal the recommendation of the Promotion Review Committee.
 In the same communication, the Vice President will also inform the faculty member of their recommendation to the President.

 - Step 9

 Faculty members desiring to appeal the recommendation of the Promotion Review Committee must notify the President in writing by the first Wednesday in February.
 The President will forward the appeal to the chair of the Promotion Appeals Committee (see Chapter 7 of the Faculty/Staff Policies and Procedures Manual) who will schedule an appeal hearing and inform the President of the Promotion Appeal Committee’s recommendation.

 - Step 10

-The president will inform the appellant in writing by the first Wednesday in March of the committee’s recommendation and of his/her decision regarding the appeal.
+The President will inform the appellant in writing by the first Wednesday in March of the committee’s recommendation and of their decision regarding the appeal.

 - Step 11

-The president will forward his/her recommendation for promotion to the chancellor of the Tennessee Board of Regents for consideration by the Board.
+The President will forward their recommendation for promotion to the chancellor of the Tennessee Board of Regents for consideration by the Board.